-The NOPCC uses Capita Asset Services, Treasury solutions as its external treasury management advisors.
+The The Commissioner's Office uses Capita Asset Services, Treasury solutions as its external treasury management advisors.

-The NOPCC recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
+The The Commissioner's Office recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.